-- children who appear with unexplained gifts or new possessions; - children who associate with other young people involved in exploitation; - children who suffer from changes in emotional well-being; - · children who misuse drugs and alcohol; - children who go missing for periods of time or regularly come home late; and - children who regularly miss school or education or do not take part in education.
+- children who misuse drugs and alcohol. - children who go missing for periods of time or regularly come home late; and - children who regularly miss school or education or do not take part in education.

 The above CCE indicators can also be indicators of CSE, as can: